Priyanshubit/Elevate_Labs_Projects/Task 1: Data Cleaning and Preprocessing/README.md

 # 🎬 Data Cleaning and Preprocessing – Netflix Titles Dataset

-This project focuses on **data cleaning and preprocessing** of the Netflix Titles dataset to prepare it for further analysis and visualization.
+This project focuses on **data cleaning and preprocessing** of the Netflix Titles dataset to prepare it for further analysis.
 The primary goal is to handle **missing values, duplicates, formatting issues, and standardization** so the dataset becomes analysis-ready.

 ---